Treatment Options

 Sperm Retrieval

-This is a procedure in which sperm are aspirated or extracted from the male reproductive tract (testes or epididymis), sometimes requiring the use of a microscope.
+Sperm Retrieval is a commonly used procedure in which sperm is aspirated or extracted from the male reproductive tract (testes or epididymis), sometimes requiring the use of a microscope.

 Why Sperm Retrieval?